Those Challenging Skin Symptoms

 Chronic atopic dermatitis can cause patches of thickened skin, this thickened skin is also called lichenified skin.
 Lichenified skin may be darker or lighter than surrounding, unaffected skin.
 Skin that becomes lichenified, itches all the time.

-AD also causes damage to the skin barrier, which allows more water to be lost through the skin.
+Atopic dermatitis also causes damage to the skin barrier, which allows more water to be lost through the skin.
 This excess water loss can lead to dry skin (or xerosis).
 Xerosis is the medical term for dry skin.
-Xerosis from AD may appear dry, rough, flaky, scaly, or with cracks in the skin.
+Xerosis from atopic dermatitis may appear dry, rough, flaky, scaly, or with cracks in the skin.
 In people with darker skin, xerosis may appear as ashy skin.

 Cracks in the skin